-This four day trek through the Lares Valley will bring you to small Andean communities who still go about their days much like their ancestors did hundreds of years ago.
+This four day private trek through the Lares Valley will bring you to small Andean communities who still go about their days much like their ancestors did hundreds of years ago.
 Most are farmers or weavers, responsible for those gorgeous ponchos you will see people wearing around Peru.
-This trail is less well known than the Inca Trail trek to Machu Picchu, but people are finding out about it so hurry up and book this wonderful opportunity to get to know Peru before everyone else discovers it!
+This trail is less well known than the Inca Trail trek to Machu Picchu, but it is fast becoming more popular each year.

 Trekking through the Lares Valley will give you a glimpse into how people of the Andean mountains have lived for centuries and how they relate to and use the Earth for their livelihood.
 You will visit important spots like the hot springs just outside of Lares village where people go to relax and sooth their muscles in a natural way.
 On day one you will be able to visit some weavers in the village of Quishaurani and see how they have been making colourful ponchos and clothes for years.
 In addition to the quaint mountain villages you will be surrounded by mind-boggling natural beauty - mountain flowers, pastures and trees, snow capped mountains, crystal clear lakes, packs of llamas and alpacas, even part of the trail that cuts through the clouds!

-Let’s not beat about the bush here, this trek is about hiking so you do need to be in good shape to participate.
-It is recommended that you do some regular exercise in the month before you depart.
-That said, you don’t have to be a fitness freak; children as young as 7 and adults of 68 have completed the trail.
+You do need to be in good shape to participate but it is recommended that you do some regular exercise in the month before you depart.
+That said, you don’t have to be exercise mad; children as young as 7 and adults of 68 have completed the trail.
 You will be hiking at altitude, so it is recommended that you acclimatise for a couple of days before embarking on the trip.

 We really thought our trip was great.
 I would rate your service and the whole experience as a 5.
 The only piece that would make your service more convenient would be if the prices were conveyed in dollars instead of pounds.
 We would definitely recommend the trip and company to other travelers.
 We had our own trip for 3 people and were given lots of special attention.
 The transportation was very easy and all of our needs were met.
 Thanks so much for arranging everything for us!